WDD 330: Web Frontend Development II

 1. Add the HTML required attribute to all the form inputs.

-Depending on how you are listening for the form submission your HTML validation may or may not be working.
-If you attached a click listener on the button we will need to trigger the validation ourselves, if you listened for the submit event on the form the validation should automatically be working.
-Previously, we determined that since we were submitting our form through AJAX, we did not want the form to do what it normally would do if submitted.
+Depending on how you are listening for the form submission, the HTML validation may or may not be working.
+If you attached a click listener on the button you will need to trigger the validation ourselves, if you listened for the submit event on the form the validation should automatically be working.
+Previously, you determined that since you were submitting the form through AJAX, you did not want the form to do what it normally would do if submitted.
 In the listener for the form button you have added e.preventDefault();.
 That part of your code should look something like this:

 document.querySelector('#checkoutSubmit')